Fundamentalist Church of Jesus Christ of Latter-Day Saints: From Leroy S. Johnson to Warren Jeffs

-Legal trouble and leadership struggles
+Legal troubles, 2003–2006

 Polygamy is illegal in all 50 states of the United States as well as Canada and Mexico.
 Attempts to overturn the illegality based on right of religious freedom have been unsuccessful.
 In 2003, the church received increased attention from the state of Utah when police officer Rodney Holm, a member of the church, was convicted of unlawful sexual conduct with a 16- or 17-year-old and one count of bigamy for his marriage to and impregnation of plural wife Ruth Stubbs.
 The conviction was the first legal action against a member of the FLDS Church since the Short Creek raid.

-In November 2003, church member David Allred purchased "as a hunting retreat" the 1371 acre Isaacs Ranch 4 mi northeast of Eldorado, Texas, on Schleicher County Road 300 and sent 30 to 40 construction workers from Colorado City–Hildale to begin work on the property.
-Improvements soon included three 3-story houses, each 8,000 to 10000 sqft, a concrete plant, and a plowed field.
-After seeing high-profile FLDS Church critic Flora Jessop on the ABC television program Primetime Live on March 4, 2004, concerned Eldorado residents contacted Jessop.
-She investigated, and on March 25, 2004, Jessop held a press conference in Eldorado confirming that the new neighbors were FLDS Church adherents.
+In November 2003, church member David Allred purchased for YFZ Land LLC the 1371 acre Isaacs Ranch 4 mi northeast of Eldorado, Texas, on Schleicher County Road 300 "as a hunting retreat".
+The property would be known within the sect as Yearning For Zion Ranch, or YFZ Ranch.
+Allred sent 30 to 40 construction workers from Colorado City–Hildale to work on the property, which soon included three 3-story houses, each 8,000 to 10000 sqft, a concrete plant, and a plowed field.
+After seeing FLDS Church critic Flora Jessop on the ABC television program Primetime Live on March 4, 2004, concerned Eldorado residents contacted Jessop.
+Jessop investigated, and on March 25, 2004, held a press conference in Eldorado confirming that the new neighbors were FLDS Church adherents.
 On May 18, 2004, Schleicher County Sheriff David Doran and his Chief Deputy visited Colorado City, and the FLDS Church officially acknowledged that the Schleicher County property would be a new base for the church.
-It was reported in the news media that the church had built a temple at the YFZ Ranch; this is supported by evidence, including aerial photographs of a large stone structure (approximately 88 ft wide) in a state of relative completion.
-A local newspaper, the Eldorado Success, reported that the temple foundation was dedicated January 1, 2005 by Warren Jeffs.
+It was reported in the news media that the church had built a temple at the YFZ Ranch; this is supported by evidence including aerial photographs of a large stone structure (approximately 88 ft wide) in a state of relative completion.
+A local newspaper, the Eldorado Success, reported that the temple foundation was dedicated by Warren Jeffs on January 1, 2005.

-On January 10, 2004, Dan Barlow (the mayor of Colorado City) and about 20 other men were excommunicated from the church and stripped of their wives and children (who would be reassigned to other men), and the right to live in the town.
-The same day two teenage girls reportedly fled the towns with the aid of activist Flora Jessop, who advocates plural wives' escape from polygamy.
+On January 10, 2004, Dan Barlow (the mayor of Colorado City) and about 20 other men were excommunicated from the church and stripped of their wives and children (who would be reassigned to other men), and expelled from town.
+The same day two teenage girls reportedly fled the town with the aid of Flora Jessop, who advocates for plural wives' escape from polygamy.
 The two girls, Fawn Broadbent and Fawn Holm, soon found themselves in a highly publicized dispute over their freedom and custody.
-After the allegations against their parents were proven false, Flora helped them flee state custody together on February 15, and they ended up in Salt Lake City at Fawn Holm's brother Carl's house.
+Jessop sought help for the two Fawns from the Arizona Department of Child Protective Services, who assigned the girls to a foster home, but the girls fled when a judge barred them from contact with Jessop and their new address was given to their parents.
+Fawn Broadbent was allowed to move in with Carl Hohm, while Fawn Hohm remained in hiding.
+Fawn Hohm eventually moved in with a polygamist follower of Winston Blackmore.